-Insights also lets you see your top posts for a particular period, say a specific week.
+Insights also let you see your top posts for a particular period, say a specific week.

 Once you know which followers and users are interacting with your content the most, you can brainstorm ideas for future content they’ll be interested in.
 Again, all of these tools come at no cost for business profiles.

-Since Instagram boasts such a huge pool of users, their advertising is worth a shot to help your business gain greater exposure.
+Since Instagram boasts such a huge pool of users, its advertising is worth a shot to help your business gain greater exposure.